 Commuters.
 Commuters are another non-traditional economic sector but one that is very important to this community.
 Commuters include both "inflow commuters" or those who live in the county but work outside of the county and "outflow commuters" or those who live outside of the county but commute into the county to work.
-In 2014, inflow commuters accounted for nearly \$76 million of personal income and are trending upward over time.
-Outflow commuters are less important pulling \$36 million in personal income in 2014 from the county.
-Outflow commuting activity is growing as well.
-The county is part of an area economy.
+In 2014, inflow commuters accounted for nearly \$109 million of personal income and is growing.
+Outflow commuters are even more important pulling \$122 million in personal income in 2014 from the county.
+Outflow commuting is also growing.